 - A prioirty for delivery is the homebound, and they need to lack a car or transportation to a local grocery store.

 While not always required, and again this depends on the local service, many Meals on Wheels program may ask for a very small monetary donation for each meal delivered.
 All donations will always go directly back into the program to help provide meals and food to others.
 So the contribution will offset operating costs.
 Some programs just could use a donation, but it may not be required.

 Meals on Wheels programs will provide hot, fresh, and nourishing meals to homebound elderly, the sick and disabled persons who can’t prepare a meal for themselves and who have no one to do so for them.
 The home delivered meals, the daily contact by caring volunteers who deliver them and the professional case management allow seniors, homebound persons and the frail to remain in their own home.
 Some locations may even offer holiday meals for Thanksgiving or Christmas.

+There may be other places to try as well.
 Find information on a number of non-profits agencies by state and county that may offer the Meals on Wheels program and other aid, such as financial assistance and case management.
-Either use the search box at the top of this page to search by county or city, or find a comprehensive list of non-profit agencies by state that may offer free home delivery of meals.
+Either use the search box on this page to search by county or city, or find a comprehensive list of non-profit agencies by state that may offer free home delivery of meals.
 Find state charities assistance programs.